bo-bh/bbh_website/content/_index.md

 action_label: Read More &rarr;
 action_link: /about
 action_type: text
 description: I’m a consultant, researcher, and organizer focused on AI ethics.
-I draw from my PhD in philosophy, stakeholder engagement, and my algorithmic accountability expertise to help organizations mitigate harms and protect rights around algorithmic systems.
-My goal is to make AI governance more cross-disciplinary, reflective, and empowering for impacted communities.
+I help organizations mitigate harms and protect rights through AI ethics and risk management.
+I draw from my PhD in philosophy and my expertise in algorithmic accountability and stakeholder engagement.
+My focus is making AI governance more cross-disciplinary, reflective, and empowering for impacted communities.
 image_left: true
 images:
 - img/BBH_front.jpeg